How to Order Healthy When You’re Eating Out

 Here’s another thing to look for: Does the restaurant have a bunch of vegetable sides, or vegetarian side dishes, or do the meat dishes come with a lot of cooked veggies?
 If you are eating fish or some kind of land animal, you should ask for extra veggies and exclude any kind of starch, such as rice or potatoes.
 Here in NOLA you have to beware of the “stewed” veggie items, which are usually stewed in pork lard or bacon.
 Icky!!!

-If you’re eating vegetarian, the fact there’s a lot of veggies at the restaurant gives you an indication you can get the chef to make you some kind of veggie platter, or at the very least order a bunch of sides and put them together if you have to.
+If you’re vegetarian and exploring the menu, there’s a good indication that you can probably order a veggie platter if there are a lot of vegetables in the dishes.
+Or, at the very least, order a bunch of healthy sides and put them together.
 Mediterranean is an awesome cuisine because so many of the dishes are vegetarian.
 The chef made us a veggie platter with hummus, tabbouleh, lightly sauteed spinach (I asked for minimal oil), rice-stuffed grape leaves and falafel (okay it’s fried, but it is not an everyday food).
 It was so yummy, and I was able to truly eat to my fill!
 I didn’t feel like I had “starched” out, because with the huge salad, spinach, and mostly-parsley-tabbouleh, there were a ton of greens in the meal.
 The chickpeas in the falafel and hummus combined to go well with the couple of pita pieces I had and the rice in the grape leaves, since they contain protein and starch.
 Oh yeah, we had an appetizer of baba ganoush (eggplant with tomatoes, onions, etc.) and I put some of it on my salad.

 During the day, we explored the French Quarter for a few hours.
 It was super hot.
 I had a big Glowing Green Smoothie first, which already put me in a good position to not eat “badly” during the rest of the day, and I was drinking a lot of water as I walked around.
 I didn’t see anything I really felt like eating, especially in the heat of the day, so I opted for some fruit at the outdoor market, which totally tied me over until I got home to my fridge in the hotel room.
 Of course, if push came to shove and I was truly hungry, I would have found something to eat by the guidelines above.
-And there are plenty of good desserts that are easy to make!
+Like one of my favorite easy to make desserts!

 I’ll do more sample menus from other types of restaurants, if you guys are into that?
 What tips do you have for ordering out at your favorite types of restaurants?